Dissipative fracton superfluids: Discussion

 Next we have generalized the Goldstone theory to a finite-temperature regime.
 Importantly, the finite temperature theory contains a neutral component specified by the invariant momentum $\tilde p_i$, which is not charged under monopole and dipole symmetry.
 The origin of the neutral component is not fractonic in nature in the sense that it behaves just like the conventional uncharged matter.
 The hydrodynamic analysis of this section was done using the method of Poisson bracket and hence limited to the ideal sector.
 The spectrum of the theory contained an additional sound mode with the usual linear dispersion $\omega \sim k$.

 Finally, we have applied the entropy current formalism and performed an analysis of dissipative superfluids.
 This required establishing a consistent derivative counting prescription, which proved to be a non-trivial task given the incompatible nature of the normal and fractonic components.
-However, after trying the two different approaches proposed in \cite{Armas:2023ouk,Jain:2023nbf} we have eventually arrived at what we believe to be a systematic derivative expansion and we have confirmed the consistency of the expansion by computing the dispersion relations for third order hydrodynamics.
+Indeed, after trying the two different approaches proposed in \cite{Armas:2023ouk,Jain:2023nbf} we have eventually arrived at the conclusion that neither counting is systematic due to the lack of the universal scaling symmetry.
+Subsequently, we have carried out a derivative expansion in a way that is agnostic of the scaling of the time derivatives and confirmed the consistency of the expansion by computing the dispersion relations for third order hydrodynamics.

 We now point out some interesting directions for future research.
-In the studies of dissipative superfluids we have integrated out all the gapped degrees of freedom and focused solely on the pure hydrodynamic regime.
+First, it would be interesting to study in detail the hydrodynamic two point functions to further confirm the self-consistency of the derivative expansion scheme.
+In addition, in the studies of dissipative superfluids we have integrated out all the gapped degrees of freedom and focused solely on the pure hydrodynamic regime.
 It would be interesting to explore various quasihydrodynamic regimes where either the internal dipole, the massive Goldstone\footnote{This scenario has been partially studied in \cite{Armas:2023ouk}, where a small parameter was attached to the mass of the Goldstone.}, or both are dynamical.
 This can be done by rendering certain transport coefficients, related to the gaps of the modes, perturbatively small as we have done in the dipole dynamical regime.

 Given the large number of tensor structures allowed in the most general setting, we have restricted dissipative considerations to the study of small fluctuations around the stationary configuration with vanishing neutral momentum $\tilde{p}^0_i = 0$ and zero superflow $\xi^0_{ij} = 0$.
 A natural extension of this work thus include a derivation of the nonlinear dissipative constitutive relations.
 A large value of the equilibrium superflow generally leads to a Landau instability destroying superfluidity (see \cite{PhysRevD.108.L081903,Arean:2023nnn} for modern treatment).
 Therefore, what appears especially interesting to the authors is the study of the critical superflows in fractonic superfluids.
 To this aim one needs to derive the hydrodynamic constitutive relations linearized around a finite superflow $\xi_{ij}=\xi^0_{ij}$ and study the stability of the modes.